Fourth mobile licence planned

 - Convergence (voice/data, fixed/wireless/mobile).

-Zambia’s GDP growth has remained almost unaffected by the global economic crisis and is expected to reach 8% p.a. by 2015.
+Zambia’s GDP has remained almost unaffected by the global economic crisis and is expected to continue growing at around 8% p.a.

 The landlocked country has recently gained access to international submarine fibre optic cables for the first time, which has already led to some significant retail price reductions for broadband services.
-Third generation (3G) mobile broadband services were launched in early 2011 and national fibre networks are being rolled out by four different companies.
+Third generation (3G) mobile broadband services have been launched and national fibre networks are being rolled out by four different companies.
+The first LTE network began trial operations in 2013.
 Several ISPs have rolled out WiMAX wireless broadband networks.
 These developments are set to increase broadband penetration significantly in the coming years.

 - New international fibre connections lead to lower broadband prices;

-Estimated market penetration rates in Zambia’s telecoms sector – end-2012
+Estimated market penetration rates in Zambia’s telecoms sector – end-2013

 (Source: BuddeComm based on various sources)